 Some examples of hard cheeses are parmesan, asiago, gouda, gruyere, cheddar, and Colby.

-For extra flavor and texture, try a blue cheese like Gorgonzola, marbled jack, feta, or goat cheese.
+Try a blue cheese like Gorgonzola, marbled jack, feta, or goat cheese for extra flavor and texture.

 Choose 2-3 kinds of fruits.
 For fruits, I recommend focusing on seasonal fruits.
 Now that might be hard in the winter & Holiday time, depending on where you live, but be creative and mix fresh fruit with dried.